Harsh-2909/dns-resolver-go/README.md

 -   **IPv6 Support:** Add support for IPv6 addresses.
 -   **DNS Query Resolution:** Add support for resolving DNS queries using TCP or HTTPS.
--   **Caching:** Implement a robust caching mechanism to improve query response times.
-Currently, the resolver does not cache any responses.

 ## Usage